 The Company has a 100% interest in the RC Group consisting of 30 staked claims located in Nunavut, Canada.
+The Company has decided not to continue with the RC Group due to management's concentration on other exploration projects.

 (d) Peters and Aremu properties